TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Results

 \textbf{TreeLoc++: }TreeLoc++ achieved the best performance across all metrics (\tabref{tab:pr_intra_oxford_evo_dean}), maintaining high precision and the highest MR (\figref{fig:auc_curve}).
 This superior MR is primarily driven by the translation penalty in the overlap score defined in \eqref{eq:overlap_score}.
 Under frequent revisits and occlusions, where candidates exhibit similar geometry, this penalty favors spatially closer matches and improves true positive retrieval.
 On \texttt{Forest of Dean}, TreeLoc++ preserved high R@1 despite repetitive geometry; its multiset-based scoring introduced in \eqref{eq:multiset} preserves each tentative triangle match, consistently outperforming TreeLoc as shown in \figref{fig:matching}.

 \textbf{Hand-crafted baselines: }Hand-crafted descriptors gave poor performance in these forest sequences.
 Global descriptor-based methods performed poorly, as compressing entire scans into compact global features limits discriminative power in vertically repetitive and structurally ambiguous scenes.
-Likewise, local descriptor-based methods suffered from viewpoint sensitivity and unstable keypoint selection.
-As seen in the PR curves in \figref{fig:auc_curve}, these methods exhibited abrupt precision drops or early termination, indicating sensitivity to outliers and reduced matchability.
+Likewise, local descriptor-based methods suffered from viewpoint sensitivity and unstable keypoint selection. {The segment-based NSM performed strongly on \texttt{Evo:Single} due to direct localization against the global map, but still lagged behind TreeLoc++ and degraded on the other sequences because correspondences among geometrically similar tree trunks remain ambiguous and inter-segment spatial relationships are not explicitly modeled.} Furthermore, as seen in the PR curves in \figref{fig:auc_curve}, the baselines exhibited abrupt precision drops or early termination, indicating sensitivity to outliers and reduced matchability.

 \textbf{Learning-based baselines:} Learning-based methods show improved performance over hand-crafted baselines as shown in \tabref{tab:pr_intra_oxford_evo_dean} but still suffer from low MR and limited accuracy.
 While BEVPlace++ is the most competitive, its performance drops sharply in cluttered scenes like \texttt{Wytham} (\figref{fig:auc_curve}).
 As shown in \figref{fig:matching}, these methods yield fewer true positives and more near-matches (blue points) than TreeLoc++, failing to distinguish locations accurately.
 This is primarily due to a persistent domain shift of the training dataset, where inherent structural variations between forests prevent the extraction of robust, generalizable features.
-A detailed analysis of the impact of training data is provided in the Appendix B.
+A detailed analysis of the impact of training data is provided in Appendix B.

 While the evaluation targets a small-scale setting with frequent revisits, we next consider a more challenging scenario with larger spatial extent and stronger structural aliasing.